 Our library grew to include a computer, then internet access.
 Our book numbers also grew.
 We held raffles and strawberry teas to raise funds.

 The summer of 2005 saw many changes.
 Our librarian clerk, Sally Orr, moved out to Vancouver Island.
 Sherri Neuman took on the job.
-In the past few months the library set up has changed giving patrons easier access throughout the building.
+In the months that followed the library set up changed, giving patrons easier access throughout the building.
 Obsolete books were discarded and new ones purchased.
-We are now part of Peace Library System and are very active on a inter-library loan system.
+The library became part of Peace Library System and very active on the inter-library loan system.
 In the spring of 2006 we acquired high speed internet service.

 In the fall of 2006 Mary Hastie took over for Sheri Neuman.
-The library was moved across the road to the old Northern Lakes College building and have experienced many new patrons and circulation keeps increasing.
+The library was moved across the road to the old Northern Lakes College building.
+Many new patrons visited the location and circulation increased.
 On October 8, 2015 Ruth Reay took over library duties from Mary Hastie.
 Since then the old Atco trailers have been removed from the back of the building, the interior has been freshly painted, new roofing and flooring have been added.
 We also have purchased three children's IPADS and a Krayon Kiosk.
 A variety of children's programing has been added as well as some adult programs including a book club.
 The year is now 2022 and Ruth Reay continues as the librarian.
-Stop and have a visit when you come to town you will find it a great addition to our little community.
+Stop and have a visit when you come to town you will find it a great addition to our little community!